Comparing BPA and RPA

 Business process automation doesn’t focus on one department or process, but rather looks at the organization on a holistic level to see which processes could be improved through automation.
 BPA covers end-to-end automation of a certain process or workflow.

-With business process automation, typically an in-depth analysis of the business’ inefficiencies is required to assess the largest problems the organization is facing.
-It usually also involves building a solution from the ground-up rather than adjusting and optimizing existing processes.
+With business process automation, typically an in-depth analysis of the business’s inefficiencies is required to assess the largest problems the organization is facing.
+It usually also involves building a solution from the ground up, rather than adjusting and optimizing existing processes.

 A key differentiator of RPA is that the technology automates and completes tasks.
 However, RPA is not a machine or robot — it’s a software or application that replicates employee behavior by interacting with a user/web interface the same way a human would.

-Robotic process automation can be applied to various computer tasks to accelerate the speed and efficiency they are performed.
-Some use cases include: website scraping, payroll processing, document generation, underwriting loans, claims processing, membership renewals, order processing and shipping notifications.
+RPA can be applied to various computer tasks to accelerate the speed and efficiency they are performed.
+Some use cases include: website scraping, payroll processing, document generation, underwriting loans, claims processing, membership renewals, order processing, and shipping notifications.

 Recently, robotic process automation has stepped into the spotlight.
 This is likely due to the simplicity of implementing and adopting it compared to BPA, which requires much more legwork.

 While RPA has become the more popular of the two, this doesn’t mean BPA isn’t important.
-In fact, RPA and BPA are just two different approaches to reaching the same goal.
+In fact, when looking at BPA vs RPA, many will find they are just two different approaches to reaching the same goal.